 Spawned in 2006 as a side project at the now-failed podcasting start-up Odeo (an effort backed by Blogger.com founder Evan Williams), Twitter has been on a rocket ride.
-The site's user numbers have blasted past both mainstream and new media sites, dwarfing New York Times, LinkedIn, and Digg, among others.
+The site's user numbers have blasted past both mainstream and new media sites, dwarfing the New York Times and LinkedIn, among others.
 Reports surfaced of rebuffed buyout offers as high as \$500 million.S.
 Ante, "Facebook's Thiel Explains Failed Twitter Takeover," BusinessWeek, March 1, 2009.
-By the firm's first developer conference in April 2010, Twitter and its staff of 175 employees had created a global phenomenon embraced by over one hundred million users worldwide.
+By its fifth birthday the firm's 500 employees were supporting a global phenomenon embraced by over two hundred million users worldwide,P. Kafka, "Twitter CEO Dick Costolo Talks about His New Photo Service, but Not about Profits," AllThingsD, June 1, 2011. including some 13 percent of U.S. adults.B.
+Womack and B. Pulley, "Twitter Use Climbs to 13% of U.S. Adults Online Boosted by Older Americans," Bloomberg, June 1, 2011.
+In fact, by 2011 Twitter's reach was so broad that the stealth raid that led to the killing of Osama Bin Laden was inadvertently live-tweeted by an IT-savvy neighbor, commenting on the ruckus in the neighborhood.